Coronavirus St Martin

 - SXM airport will only be accessible to passengers and employees.

-- Mandatory periods of self-monitoring (body temperature and possible flu-like symptoms) are required for all travellers from high-risk countries (14-consecutive days) and moderate-risk countries (8-consecutive days).
+- Mandatory periods of self-monitoring (body temperature and possible flu-like symptoms) are required for all travellers from high-risk countries (14-consecutive days).
 An automated daily email alert, providing a link for submitting the required information online, will be sent out.

 in supermarkets and all areas where social distancing is not feasible.